November 18, 2015

 Being an associate at HSPRD involves a lot of hard work, and a whole lotta fun too.

-Mark Cisek is a partner with Hughes Socol Piers Resnick & Dym, Ltd. He brings nearly twenty years of legal experience to the firm, handling cases at all stages of the litigation process from initiation through the appeals process.
+Mark Cisek is a Member of Hughes Socol Piers Resnick & Dym, Ltd. He brings nearly twenty years of legal experience to the firm, handling cases at all stages of the litigation process from initiation through the appeals process.
 Mark has successfully litigated a large number of dispositive motions, handled many complex discovery issues and prepared numerous appellate briefs on behalf of plaintiffs and defendants.
 His practice encompasses diverse fields including commercial litigation, family law, insurance law, labor and employment law, personal injury, intellectual property and workers’ compensation.

 He joined the firm in 2005.
 Since that time, Mark has successfully briefed and won several appellate matters, as well as trying and winning a jury case for a plaintiff who had been harmed in a car accident.
 Mark also has assisted other counsel in the firm on myriad other matters.